Important Information About Your Drinking Water

 We closely monitor our water system for the presence of drinking water contaminants.
 The Kernville water system uses the Kern River as its water source.
-In 2016 and 2017, runoff from winter storms contributed to higher levels of total organic carbon (TOC) material in the Kern River supply.
-The presence of higher levels of TOC creates a treatment challenge in our state-of-the-art surface water treatment plant.
-Higher than normal TOC levels along with chlorine from our disinfection process contribute to the formation of disinfection byproducts, which are measured as HAA5 and total trihalomethanes (TTHM).
+In 2016, 2017, and 2019, runoff from winter storms contributed to higher levels of total organic carbon (TOC) material in the Kern River supply.
+In the most recent quarter, the Kern River had a drop in runoff and, therefore, a drop in TOC levels.
+The presence of TOC creates a treatment challenge in our state-of-the-art surface water treatment plant.
+Higher than normal TOC levels, along with chlorine from our disinfection process, contribute to the formation of disinfection byproducts, which are measured as HAA5 and total trihalomethanes (TTHM).

 Some people who drink water containing HAA5 in excess of the MCL over many years may have an increased risk of cancer.
 If you have other health issues concerning the consumption of this water, you may wish to consult your doctor.